Philippus/elastic4s/README.md

 }
 ```

-## Eventual Consistency
+## Near Real-time search results

-Elasticsearch is eventually consistent.
-This means when you index a document it is not normally immediately available to be searched,
+When you index a document in Elasticsearch, it is not normally immediately available to be searched, as a refresh has to happen to make it available for the search API.
+By default a refresh occurs every second but this can be increased if needed.
+Note that this impacts only the visibility of newly indexed documents when using the search API and has nothing
-but queued to be flushed to the indexes on disk.
-By default flushing occurs every second but this can be reduced (or increased) for bulk inserts.
+to do with data consistency and durability.
-Another option, which you saw in the quick start guide, was to set the refresh policy to `IMMEDIATE` which will force a flush straight away.
+Another option, which you saw in the quick start guide, was to set the refresh policy to `IMMEDIATE` which will force a refresh straight after the index operation.
-You shouldn't use IMMEDIATE for heavy loads as you'll cause contention with elastic constantly flushing to disk.
+You shouldn't use IMMEDIATE for heavy loads as you'll cause contention with Elasticsearch refreshing too often.
+It is also possible to use `WAIT_UNTIL` so that no refresh is forced, but the index request will return only after the new document is available for search.

 For more in depth examples keep reading.